Project-GrADyS/gradys-sim-nextgen/docs/Modules/Simulator/building.md

 ![Simulator architecture](../../assets/simulator_architecture.svg)

-As an event-based simulator one of the main components in the simulation is an event loop.
+As an event-based simulator one of the main components in the simulation is an [event loop][simulator.event.EventLoop].
 Events are compact classes containing a timestamp and a callback.
 Events are inserted into the event loop which is organized as a heap to keep the events with the smallest timestamps on top.
 At every simulation iteration the simulator class grabs the event with the smallest timestamp and executes its